arjenv/ESP8266-FileBrowser/README.md

 Searching for a solution to list files/dowmload/upload/rename and more, I came up empty.
 Found bits & pieces, so here is my template.
 Just add it to your directory.
-Make a link to /files in your index.html. examine the index.html in the list.
+Make a link to /files in your index.html. examine the index.html for details.

 Plug in .ino for ESP8266
-File adminnstration of LittleFS files in your project
+File administration of LittleFS files in your project

 It can:
   - List files